brennyD/Wall-E/README.md

 # Wall-E, the friendly GroupMe bot

-Potentially slow commands in **red** due to GroupMe API limitations
+Some commands may be slow due to GroupMe API limitations and chat size

 * * *

 ### Public Commands:

-*   **!mostliked d/w/m** - most liked message in the chat within the last day, week, month, or all time
+*   **!mostliked d/w/m/a** - most liked message in the chat within the last day, week, month, or all time
 *   **!fuelmyego** - most liked message in the chat **from the current user** of all time
 *   **!tbt** - a random image from the chat history